plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 The level of Google Analytics blockage varies by industry, audience, device used and the individual website.
 In [a previous study](https://markosaric.com/google-analytics-blocking/), I've found that less than 10% of visitors block Google Analytics on foodie and lifestyle sites but more than 25% block it on tech-focused sites.

 But how about a very tech-heavy website with a tech-savvy audience of hackers, developers and like?
-How many visitors are websites missing for referral sources such as Hacker News or Reddit?
+How many visitors are websites missing from referral sources such as Hacker News or Reddit?
 Let's find out.

 ## Google Analytics and Plausible Analytics stats comparison